 Reach for this book when your child feels like an outsider because of the way they process the world, whether through sensory intensity, neurodivergence, or simply a unique personality.
 Differently Daphne follows a young girl who experiences her surroundings with a vibrant, sometimes overwhelming intensity that makes her feel out of sync with her peers.
 Through gentle storytelling, the book explores themes of self-acceptance and the beauty of having a perspective that doesn't always fit the standard mold.
 It is perfectly suited for children aged 4 to 8 who are beginning to navigate social dynamics at school.
 Parents will appreciate how it validates a child's internal experience without framing it as a problem to be solved, but rather a different way of being that holds its own creative power.

 This book can be read cold.
-However, parents should be prepared to discuss how Daphne's 'sparkle' relates to the child's own unique traits.
 A parent might reach for this after their child comes home from school and asks, 'Why can't I be like the other kids?' or after witnessing their child have a sensory meltdown in a public space.

 Younger children (4-5) will connect with the sensory descriptions and the basic feeling of being left out.
-Older children (7-8) will better grasp the internal monologue regarding identity and the courage it takes to be 'different' in a structured school environment.
+Older children (7-8) will better grasp the internal monologue regarding identity and the challenges of navigating a structured school environment when they feel different.

-Unlike many books on neurodivergence that focus on the challenges for the family, this book stays firmly rooted in the child's internal sensory experience, celebrating the 'extra' that comes with being different.
+Unlike many books on neurodivergence that focus on the challenges for the family, this book stays firmly rooted in the child's internal sensory experience, celebrating the unique perspective that comes with Daphne's sensory experience. """

 Daphne is a young girl who perceives the world through a lens of high sensitivity.
 While other children seem to move through the day with ease, Daphne finds certain sounds, lights, and social expectations challenging.
 The story follows her journey from feeling isolated and 'wrong' to discovering that her unique way of processing information allows her to see beauty and details that others miss.
 It culminates in a moment of self-advocacy and creative expression.